Julia Child (Getty Images / Time & Life Pictures / Lee Lockwood)

-, which was broadcast on 96 public television stations, she would expose a generation of American housewives to the world of fine eating, as well as the rigors and joys of preparing food as an art form.
+Who is going to see?
+Plenty of people, if you're Julia Child.
+For 10 years her kitchen served as the setting for cooking show The French Chef, broadcast on 96 public television stations.
+Child exposed a generation of American housewives to the world of fine eating, as well as the rigors and joys of preparing food as an art form.
+And she did it with her characteristic combination of droll wit, do-it-yourself empowerment, and willingness to sometimes look foolish.

-In this Aug.
-21, 1978 file photo shows American television chef Julia Child showing a salade nicoise she prepared in the kitchen of her vacation home in Grasse, southern France.
+Julia Child showing a salade nicoise she prepared in the kitchen of her vacation home in Grasse, southern France.
 More so than the tools and techniques she popularized, Child's most lasting legacy may be her spirit and sense of humor.
-That was the conclusion of several chefs and food magazine editors asked to describe Child's memorable contributions to American home cooking as a new movie about her life is about to open.
+That was the conclusion of several chefs and food magazine editors asked to describe Child's memorable contributions to American home cooking as a new movie about her life was about to open.
 (AP Photo)

 "The whole experience was an opening up of the soul and spirit for me," she said of her lunch at La Couronne, the oldest restaurant in France.
 "I was hooked."
 Soon thereafter, at age 36 she enrolled in the famous Le Cordon Bleu cooking school and immersed herself in every aspect of French cuisine, from roasting pigeons to selecting the proper wines to haggling with local fishmongers.